se02035/Viber-and-the-Microsoft-Bot-Framework/README.md

 # Connect the Viber bot platform with the Microsoft Bot Framework

 The Microsoft Bot Framework (MBF) provides a couple of channels which enables bot developers to easily connect their bots to a limited number of platforms (e.g. Skype, Facebook Messenger, Telegram, etc).
-To due the openness of MBF, it is also possible to integrate with other applications/platforms.
+To due the openness of MBF, it is also possible to integrate other applications ro bot platforms like Viber's Public Accounts.

-This NodeJS solution demonstrates how to connect Viber's bot platform with Microsoft's Bot Framework (MBF).
-Being able to integrate with Microsoft's Bot Framework, provides a way to bring available MBF bots to Viber without changing the bot's implementation.
+This NodeJS solution demonstrates how to connect Viber's bot platform with MBF.
+Being able to integrate with Microsoft's Bot Framework, provides a way to bring available MBF bots to Viber and boosting the bots user reach.

 ## Prerequisites